CMAP-REPOS/LUI-wiki/1300_Institutional.md

 **Definition:** Residential buildings with individual units that lack full kitchen facilities, and that offer varying degrees of personal/medical care to residents.
 Often targeted to specific groups such as Seniors, Veterans and persons with disabilities.
 Examples include Assisted Living, Supportive Living and Memory Care.
 Parcels coded Medical Residential should include unit counts whenever possible.

-**Discussion:** Refer to the extended discussion above under **1310: Medical**.
+**Discussion:** Refer to the extended discussion above.
 As a reminder, "Independent Living" senior units should be classified as residential, while full Nursing Home and short-term Rehabilitation Centers should be classified as Medical.
-You may be wondering why we draw the distinctions where we do.
-The answer is in CMAP's Socioeconomic Forecast model: if a parcel generates significant employment, such as a nursing home, we want to track the number of jobs and thus classify it as Medical.
-Conversely, if there are fewer jobs but many residents that may move in and out, we want to track the population and classify it as Medical Residential.

 **Examples:**

-Autumn Leave Memory Care, Vernon Hills.
+Autumn Leaves Memory Care, Vernon Hills.
 The descriptions and floor plans on the website show that residents have private suites without full kitchens.

 ![](./img/1311_1.png){: width="75%"}